manishmadugula/Notes/Code/spring.md

 - Add a duplicate configuration and in the VM Properties provide ```-Dserver.port=some_custom_port``` and so on.

-## Call another microservice from inside one microservice
+## Call another microservice from inside one microservice REST

 ### Using RestTemplate
 - The RestTemplate class is designed on the same principles as the many other Spring Template classes (e.g., JdbcTemplate, JmsTemplate ), providing a simplified approach with default behaviors for performing complex tasks.